 Why Use Direct Deposit?

 - You get your refund faster by direct deposit than you do by check. - Payment is more secure.
-There is no check that can get lost or stolen. - It is more convenient.
-You do not have to make a trip to the bank to deposit your check. - It saves tax dollars because it costs the government less.
+There is no check that can get lost or stolen. - It saves tax dollars because it costs the government less.